Guide to Pretrained Word Embeddings for NLP Practitioners

 As the ratio > 1, we can infer that the most relevant word to cricket is “play” as compared to “love”.
 Similarly, if the ratio is close to 1, then both words are relevant to cricket.

-We are able to derive the relationship between the words using simple statistics.
+We can derive the relationship between the words using simple statistics.
 This the idea behind the GloVe pretrained word embedding.

 GloVe learns to encode the information of the probability ratio in the form of word vectors.
 The most general form of the model is given by: